CLRmatchNet: Enhancing Curved Lane Detection with Deep Matching Process: Abstract

 \section{Abstract}

 Lane detection plays a crucial role in autonomous driving by providing vital data to ensure safe navigation.
-Modern algorithms rely on anchor-based detectors, which are then followed by a label assignment process to categorize training detections as positive or negative instances based on learned geometric attributes.
-The current methods, however, have limitations and might not be optimal since they rely on predefined classical cost functions that are based on a low-dimensional model.
-Our research introduces \textbf{MatchNet}, a deep learning sub-module-based approach aimed at enhancing the label assignment process.
-Integrated into a state-of-the-art lane detection network like the Cross Layer Refinement Network for Lane Detection (CLRNet), MatchNet replaces the conventional label assignment process with a sub-module network.
-This integration results in significant improvements in scenarios involving curved lanes, with remarkable improvement across all backbones of +2.8\% for ResNet34, +2.3\% for ResNet101, and +2.96\% for DLA34.
+Modern algorithms rely on anchor-based detectors, which are then followed by a label-assignment process to categorize training detections as positive or negative instances based on learned geometric attributes.
+Accurate label assignment has great impact on the model performance, that is usually relying on a pre-defined classical cost function evaluating GT-prediction alignment.
+However, classical label assignment methods face limitations due to their reliance on predefined cost functions derived from low-dimensional models, potentially impacting their optimality.
+Our research introduces MatchNet, a deep learning submodule-based approach aimed at improving the label assignment process.
+Integrated into a state-of-the-art lane detection network such as the Cross Layer Refinement Network for Lane Detection (CLRNet), MatchNet replaces the conventional label assignment process with a submodule network.
+The integrated model, CLRmatchNet, surpasses CLRNet, showing substantial improvements in scenarios involving curved lanes, with remarkable improvement across all backbones of +2.8\% for ResNet34, +2.3\% for ResNet101, and +2.96\% for DLA34.
 In addition, it maintains or even improves comparable results in other sections.
 Our method boosts the confidence level in lane detection, allowing an increase in the confidence threshold.
-The code will be available soon: \href{https://github.com/sapirkontente/CLRmatchNet.git}{https://github.com/sapirkontente/CLRmatchNet.git}
+Our code is available at: \href{https://github.com/sapirkontente/CLRmatchNet.git}{https://github.com/sapirkontente/CLRmatchNet.git}